Home

 ©Laurence Favre

-My practice ist mostly based on analog film and photochemical practices.
+My practice is mostly based on analog film and photochemical practices.
 In this fundamental part of the project, I will expand it to the analog practice of holography.
 I will explore this specific type of imagery and the possibilities it offers in the continuum between presence and absence, visibility and invisibility, looking for a visual language of the ghostly, the haunted.
-By so doing I intend to re-injects sleeping memories in current realities of a (post-)colonial, anthropocentered present and suggests possible futures through the creation of a speculative archive.
+By so doing I intend to re-inject sleeping memories in current realities of a (post-)colonial, anthropocentered present and suggest possible futures through the creation of a speculative archive.

 I hope to find out about different types of imageries and the way they question or disturb our ideas of representation.
 I am wondering what type of imagery can suggest continuities instead of disruptions in terms of time, space and elements (human, more than human, objects).
 I want to find out ways of diverting the concept of archive and its anchor in the past, reveal or reinforce its ghostly aspect and search for ways of creating a decolonized speculative archive.